Hyomoto/FAST/README.md

 * toArray() - Returns the links in the list as an array.
 * toString() - Returns the links in the list as an array converted to a string.
 #### DsWalkable( values... )
-Provides a garbage-collected, linear-traversable data structure with state memory.
+A garbage-collected, linear-traversable data structure with state memory.
 Adds the values as provided.
 Implements DsChain.
 * clear() - Clears all entries.
 * empty() - Returns true if the list is empty.
 * size() - Returns the number of entries.